Maxwells-Angel/Maxwells-Angel.github.io/_posts/2024-09-01-SAE-Unlearning1.md

-The Unlearn and the SAE Reconstruction model had double the loss of the baseline model.
-This is a very significant performance hit.
+The Unlearn and the SAE Reconstruction model had double the loss of the baseline model, a very significant performance hit.

 ## Assessing Unlearning Robustness

 In [Eight Methods To Investigate Robust Unlearning in LLMs](https://arxiv.org/pdf/2402.16835), researchers found that higher-than-baseline amounts of knowledge could reliably be extracted from the fine-tuned model.
-For example, though the fine-tuned model performed better on their measure of unlearning, it performed on par with the baseline model on downstream Q&A tasks.
+For example, though it scored better on their measure of unlearning, it performed on par with the baseline model at answering binary choice questions relating to Harry Potter.